JaneliaSciComp/JaneliaDataStandards/ArrayOrder.md

 ## Multi-dimensional array indexing

 Zarr stores multi-dimensional arrays into regularly sized chunks.
-Chunks are themselves multi-dimensional arrays of a smaller size than the complete multidimensional array and are stored as a 1D array of values, called a "flattened" array.
+Chunks are themselves multi-dimensional arrays of a (usually) smaller size than the complete multi-dimensional array and are stored as a 1D array of values, called a "flattened" array.

 Indexing into a multi-dimensional array is done with an ordered tuple, each element of which indexes into one of the array's dimensions.